Archive for the ‘Software’ Category

 I’ve been experimenting with hacking Android phones recently, either to extend their functionality, or to circumvent mobile phone companies’ annoying blocks.

 This post is really just to detail what I did, with the aim of providing useful reference for others doing something similar.
 It took ages searching forums and other blogs to find a correct set of steps to do this, so hopeful I can shorten the time it takes the next person.

-Normally hacking an Android phone has two basic steps:
+Normally hacking an Android phone has three basic steps: